DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/how-to-approve-access-for-hiring-staff.md

 These steps will need to be repeated for each individual you need to add to the service.

 ## Responding to requests for access
-Users with a DfE Sign-in account can request access to organisations and services.These requests are treated as separate steps: first, they need to be approved to join an organisation, and, second, they need to be approved to access a service.
+Users with a DfE Sign-in account can request access to organisations and services.
+These requests are treated as separate steps: first, they need to be approved to join an organisation, and, second, they need to be approved to access a service.
 You will receive an email for each request that is made, and any active requests will be available to view on your DfE Sign-in dashboard.

 ## Managing users for your organisation